 Claudio Grossman is the Dean of American University Washington College of Law, Professor of Law and the Raymond Geraldson Scholar for International and Humanitarian Law.
 Since his appointment as Dean in 1995, WCL has further developed its intellectual creativity, pursuing numerous and exciting initiatives such as dual degree programs, summer and semester abroad programs, local summer programs and institutes, the LL.M. in Law and Government Program, LL.M. in Advocacy, new LL.M. specializations, joint LLM/MBA degree, the S.J.D.
 Program, the Supervised Externship Program, the Center on International Commercial Arbitration, the Intellectual Property Program, new clinics, and integrated sections and electives within the first year curriculum.

 Dean Grossman is currently the Chair of the United Nations Committee against Torture.
-He is a member of the Governing Board of the International Association of Law Schools, member of the Board of the Inter-American Institute of Human Rights, and member of the International Objectives Committee of the Association of American Law Schools.
-Grossman is also serving as a referee in peer review evaluations for the European Research Council Dedicated Implementation Structure, under the Ideas Specific Programme, until 2013.
+He is also a member of the Governing Board and of the International Objectives Committee of the International Association of Law Schools.
+On January 1, 2014, Dean Grossman began serving as President of the Inter-American Institute of Human Rights, following three years on its Board of Directors.
+He is also a member of numerous associations including the American Law Institute.
 He was a member of the Inter-American Commission on Human Rights from 1993-2001, where he served in numerous capacities including President (1996-97; 2001), the Special Rapporteur on the Rights of Women (1996-2000), and the Special Rapporteur on the Rights of Indigenous Populations (2000-2001).
-Dean Grossman is the author of numerous publications regarding international law and human rights and the recipient of numerous awards for his work in those fields including the 2010 Henry W. Edgerton Civil Liberties Award from the American Civil Liberties Union of the National Capital Area and the 2012 Deborah L. Rhode Award from the Association of American Law Schools’ Section on Pro Bono and Public Service Opportunities.He was awarded a Doctor Honoris Causa honorary degree from the Universidad de San Martin de Porres in 2012 for his outstanding academic and professional trajectory in defending human rights.
+Dean Grossman is the author of numerous publications regarding international law and human rights and the recipient of numerous awards for his work in those fields.
+In 2009, the government of the Netherlands awarded Dean Grossman the decoration of Orange Nassau in the grade of "Commendeur".
+In 2010, Dean Grossman received the Henry W. Edgerton Civil Liberties Award from the American Civil Liberties Union of the National Capital Area in recognition of exceptional lifetime achievements related to the advancement and defense of human rights and civil liberties.
+In 2011, he was awarded the decoration of "Orden de la Justicia" from the government of Colombia in recognition of his career.
+In 2012, Dean Grossman received the Deborah L. Rhode Award from the AALS Section on Pro Bono and Public Service Opportunities for his work on behalf of pro bono and public interest programs throughout the country, a Doctor Honoris Causa honorary degree from the Universidad de San Martin de Porres for his outstanding academic and professional trajectory in defending human rights, the Lifetime Leadership Award from the Hispanic National Bar Foundation, and the Leadership Award from the Maryland Hispanic Bar Association.

-Herman Schwartz is a Professor of Law and focuses on issues of civil rights and liberties, with special attention to constitutional reformation.
-Throughout a long career in academia, publishing and community service, he has focused his attention and the world's on issues of civil rights and civil liberties as they have played out in courts and prisons across the globe.
-He has worked with the United Nations, the human rights advocacy group Helsinki Watch, the U.S./Israel Civil Liberties Law Program (which he founded), the ACLU Prison Project (which he founded), Washington College of Law Center for Human Rights and Humanitarian Law and other organizations.
-In May 2006 he was awarded the 2006 Champion of Justice Award by the Alliance for Justice.
-He is a member of the Executive Committee of the Board of the Open Society Institute Justice Initiative.
 Professor Schwartz’s current work includes hunger issues and particularly the expansion of programs for school children during the summer.
 Schwartz formerly chaired the National Law Center on Homelessness and Poverty, and has developed a course in which students work with national and local public interest organizations that deal with poverty issues.
 He also is continuing to pursue a lifelong interest in the operations of America's courts, and frequently is called upon to analyze and write about Supreme Court decisions.
-Professor Schwartz has authored three books: Right-Wing Justice: The Conservative Campaign to Take over the Courts (May 2004), The Struggle for Constitutional Justice in Post-Communist Europe (2000) and Packing the Courts: The Conservative Campaign to Rewrite the Constitution (1988); edited and contributed to The Rehnquist Court: Judicial Activism on the Right (2002), and The Burger Years Rights and Wrongs in the Supreme Court 1969-1986 (1987).
+Professor Schwartz has authored three books: Right-Wing Justice: The Conservative Campaign to Take over the Courts (2004), The Struggle for Constitutional Justice in Post-Communist Europe (2000) and Packing the Courts: The Conservative Campaign to Rewrite the Constitution (1988).
+He also edited and contributed to The Rehnquist Court: Judicial Activism on the Right (2002), and The Burger Years: Rights and Wrongs in the Supreme Court 1969-1986 (1987).
 He has written numerous reports, articles, chapters and scholarly papers.